 MA in Sociology, May 1973

 Drew University, Madison, New Jersey

-Research on effective strategies, structures and processes to promote and strengthen collaborative university:community policy research and action where community organizations work as equal partners from conceptualization of issues and research design to report writting and dissemination.
-This has involved working on specific grassroots policy projects, looking at general collaboration methodologies, and making connections with projects in other cities within the U.S and abroad.
+- Research on effective strategies, structures and processes to promote and strengthen collaborative university:community policy research and action where community organizations work as equal partners from conceptualization of issues and research design to report writing and dissemination.
+This has involved working on specific grassroots policy projects, looking at general collaboration methodologies, and making connections with projects in other cities within the US and abroad.